It’s hard to believe that nests made from bird saliva have become the king of Asia’s haute-cuisine, but it’s true.

 Researchers found that bird saliva and other components in a swallow’s nest “effectively accelerates the proliferation and the antibody secretion of the cells.”
 In other words, bird saliva jump-starts your body’s ability to produce immune-system cells that fight disease and keep you healthy.

 The study also showed that edible bird’s nests can help rebalance the body after undergoing a certain type of chemotherapy treatment.
 Eating edible bird’s nest made from bird saliva can also help patients combat the damage done to the intestinal system after chemotherapy.

-The elderly and health conscious, along with pregnant women, can benefit from edible bird’s nests.
+The elderly and health conscious people, along with pregnant women, can benefit from edible bird’s nests.

 Finding the Right Bird’s Nests